mattsemar/dsp-bottleneck/README.md

 * xiaoye97-LDBTool

 ## Changelog

+### v1.0.0
+* Update: removed dependency on BetterStats.
+Now when that plugin is not installed a local fork of it will be used instead
+* Update: Account for usage of proliferator in local BetterStats fork
+* Update: Detect stacking for Ray Receivers generating critical photons

 ### v0.1.4
 Update: Sync with update in game code that removed the 'outputing' field on assemblers and labs